The Painting Process

 Materials: For all my work sold on this website I use high quality canvas, paints and other materials.
 This is part of my commitment to guarantee quality and longevity of my artwork to clients.
 Most of my works are in oils on canvas or linen (stretched or attached to boards).

-More information about the canvas and linens I use are found here:
+More information about the canvas and linens I use is found here:

 Caravaggio Italian Canvas and linens www.salersas.it/eng/homepage.htm